 Homeward Bound also offers the opportunity to connect with a network of like-minded individuals, from whom I can seek guidance, inspiration and support.
 I hope to be able to provide the same to the women on the journey with me, but also to my family, friends and community.

 A little bit about me

-I am a geographer and data scientist from a small coastal town in Western Australia.
+I am a geographer and data scientist from a country coastal town in Western Australia.
 Loving science and maps, I completed my PhD in Geography from the University of Toronto.
 My research ranges from remote sensing of agriculture and water to health and bibliometrics.
 I enjoy visualising patterns in data and communicating the stories they tell about people and the environment.